NGSolve/ngsolve-addon-template/README.md

-# ngsolve-addon-template

-An minimal NGSolve addon with Python bindings
+# An minimal NGSolve addon with Python bindings

 Quick install: install the add-on package directly with pip: